Sam Fay: Personal life

 In 1883, Fay married Frances Ann Farbrother (b.
-1856 or 1857 in Kingston), with whom he had four daughters and four sons, including Edgar Fay, the judge.
+16 February 1858 in Kingston), with whom he had four daughters and two sons.

+He had two other sons outside of the marriage, including Edgar Fay, the judge.
 A heavy cigar-smoker, he lived in Cirencester, Gerrards Cross and finally Awbridge Danes near Romsey in Hampshire.

 In June 1902 he was gazetted a Lieutenant-Colonel in The Engineer and Railway Volunteer Staff Corps, and re-gazetted at the same rank when E&RVSC became the Engineer and Railway Staff Corps of the Royal Engineers in April 1908.
 He received the Territorial Decoration in October 1920, and resigned his commission in January 1924.

 Fay was knighted by King George V in somewhat theatrical fashion during the royal opening of the Immingham Dock on 22 July 1912.
 In 1944, he published a small volume of poems and essays.

 Fay died in Awbridge on 30 May 1953, seven years after his wife, who had died on 10 July 1946.
 He is buried in the churchyard of All Saints Church.
 He had intended to write his memoirs but never got beyond the stage of rough notes.